dockfries/infernus/docs/essentials/events.md

     fakePromise().then(() => {
       player.sendClientMessage(
         "#fff",
-        "Send a message after a delay of 1 second."
+        "Send a message after a delay of 1 second.", );
-      );
       resolve();
       return next();